AbhigyanLabs/JavaScript/README.md

 * Use **splice** for editing original array.
 * Spread operator `...` is handy for combining arrays.
 * Use `flat()` for nested arrays.

 ---

-Here’s a concise **README-friendly version** of your JS objects & arrays notes with short explanations and minimal code:

----